How to (Legally) Host a Beach Bonfire in South Walton

 A: Bonfires are allowed on the majority of beaches within South Walton (parks are regulated by the state of Florida).
 Applicants wishing to obtain a permit for a private location must have and present written permission from the property owner during the application process.

 Q: Are there certain times of day/year when bonfires are allowed?

 A: Bonfires are allowed 365 days a year and there are no restrictions on whether they are held during the day or at night.
 The number of bonfires held concurrently at a particular beach access is limited to avoid congestion.

 Q: What requirements/rules must I follow?

 A: To obtain a bonfire permit, you must be at least 18 years of age.
 The person who obtains the permit must be present during the hours the bonfire is held and the approved permit must be on-site.
 Fire officials and law enforcement officials have the right to check for permit compliance.
-During turtle season (May 1 – Oct.
-31), bonfires must maintain a distance of 200 feet from any turtle nest, 50 feet from vehicles, public roads, structures, and plants and vegetation.
+During turtle season (May 1 – October 31), bonfires must maintain a distance of 200 feet from any turtle nest, 50 feet from vehicles, public roads, structures, and plants and vegetation.

 Q: Am I responsible for cleaning up the bonfire when I’m done?

 A: Yes.
 When you are through with your bonfire, all ashes and materials must be doused with water and removed from the beach.
-The idea is to return the beach to the same condition as it was before the bonfire.
-Bonfire pits and any evidence of or remnants from fires must be removed from the beach by 1:00 a.m. and cannot be deposited in TDC beach garbage collection stations.
+The idea is to return the beach to the same condition it was in before the bonfire.
+Bonfire pits and any evidence of or remnants from fires must be removed from the beach by 1 a.m. and cannot be deposited in TDC beach garbage collection stations.

-For more information about bonfires, visit www.swfd.org or call 850-267-1298.
+For more information about beach bonfires, visit the South Walton Fire District website or call (850) 267-1307.